 In several Samsung and other smartphone models, OLEDs have already achieved widespread commercialization.
 A sizable percentage of the worldwide smartphone market is occupied by the Samsung Galaxy range of OLED-based devices.

 Additionally, the subsequent releases of big-screen OLED TVs from Samsung and LG Electronics have been announced.
-In addition to being more impressive than current TV technology in terms of vivid colours and striking contrasts, the new TVs are anticipated to be lighter, slimmer, and more energy-efficient.
+In addition to being more impressive than current TV technology in terms of vivid colors and striking contrasts, the new TVs are anticipated to be lighter, slimmer, and more energy-efficient.

 The use of Organic Photovoltaics (OPVs) in the Electronic Manufacturing Sector

 While not necessarily a replacement for silicon-based PVs, organic photovoltaics (OPVs) are also known as organic solar cells.
 They are generally thought of as one of the most exciting near-future applications of organic electronics due to the variety of unique uses that they can be put to.
 These include large-area coverage, low cost, and flexibility.
 However, industry-scale repeatability is a significant obstacle to increasing the output of solar cells.
-At the intersections of materials that gather light and materials that convey electrical current, chemical and physical interactions are crucial for solar energy harvesting.
+At the intersections of materials that gather light and materials that convey electrical current, chemical, and physical interactions are crucial for solar energy harvesting.

 Both organic-organic and organic-inorganic interactions are possible.
 Engineers can create interfacial structures that drive energy conversion even more effectively than current devices as chemical scientists develop a better knowledge of the processes at these different interfaces.
-According to some studies, organic solar cells will eventually achieve conversion efficiencies of 15-20%, although present OPV technology claims conversion efficiencies that exceed 10%, even reaching 12 per cent.
+According to some studies, organic solar cells will eventually achieve conversion efficiencies of 15-20%, although present OPV technology claims conversion efficiencies that exceed 10%, even reaching 12 percent.

 The use of Transistor Technology in the Electronic Manufacturing Sector